• How long does the process take?

 • How much are the annual maintenance fees?

-Board Certified Chaplains (BCC) and Credentialed Chaplains (CC) need to pay annual maintenance fees to maintain their BCC and CC.
-The annual maintenance fee is $150 for both BCC and CC.
-Maintenance fees are due annually every January 1st.
-You will be invoiced in November of the previous year for the upcoming year.
+Advanced Practice Board Certified Chaplains (APBCC), Board Certified Chaplains (BCC) and Credentialed Chaplains (CC) need to pay annual maintenance fees to maintain their APBCC, BCC and CC.
+The annual maintenance fee is $150.
+Maintenance fees are due annually every January.
+You will be invoiced January 1st of each year for that calendar year.

-• What are the education requirements to maintain Certification or Credentialing?
+• What are the continuing education requirements (CEs) to maintain Certification or Credentialing?

 • Is membership in SCA required?

 Yes.
-Current membership in SCA is required for certification (BCC) and credentialing (CC).
+Current membership in SCA is required for all three types of certification: APBCC, BCC, and CC.

 • Who should I contact if I have questions during the process?